 In the Sunshine State, Trilogy at Ocala Preserve features two clubhouses: The Tack House and the 17,000 square-foot Oak House that includes a restaurant and bar, full-service salon, and a concierge.

-Shea Homes at Jubilee is an age-restricted community in Lacey with outdoor amenities such as courts for tennis, bocce ball, and basketball, plus an elaborate walking trail system with views of Mt.
+Shea Homes at Jubilee is an age-restricted community in Lacey with outdoor amenities such as courts for tennis, bocce, and basketball, plus an elaborate walking trail system with views of Mt.
 Rainier.

 Residents of Trilogy at Tehaleh in Bonney Lake can enjoy the community’s own Seven Summits Lodge clubhouse as well as the master-planned Tehaleh community’s clubhouse, called The Post.